YevShch/Fitness-Tracker-API/API_AUTO_Testing_Documentation.md

 - Test Name: Handling of Special Characters and Non-English Text
 - Location: /Manual Tests

-### Manual Test 7: Test API Response with Concurrent Requests
+### Test 7: Test API Response with Concurrent Requests
 #### Purpose
 To ensure that the API can handle multiple users and maintain data consistency when receiving concurrent requests.
 #### Steps: